 The common thread is that they all relate to a perceived freedom.
-And you can’t blame them, since freedom is one of the big selling-points of this career.
+And you can’t blame people for assuming.
+Freedom is one of the big selling points of this career path.

-Yet, that’s not really the type of freedom I’ve experienced.
+But that’s not the type of freedom I’ve experienced.
 It got me thinking about the realities and how they differ from the perceptions.
-Just what type of freedom comes with freelancing?
-And, what are the costs and limitations?
+Just what type of freedoms come with freelancing?
+And what are the costs and limitations?

 The Freedom of a Personalized Work Environment

-Freelancing provides us with the opportunity to work where, when and how we want.
-That means, if you want to work nights on the beach, you can.
-Not necessarily realistic, but certainly possible.
+Freelancing provides us with the opportunity to work where, when, and how we want.
+That means if you want to work nights on the beach, you can.
+It’s not necessarily realistic.
+But certainly possible.

 In my view, this is the biggest benefit.
-I’ve set up a home office, work in a (fairly) private environment and do something I enjoy every day.
-This is not the same experience as, say, working in a traditional office with a roomful of colleagues.
+I have a home office, work in a (fairly) private environment, and do something I enjoy every day.
+This is not the same experience as a traditional office with a room full of colleagues.

-This has allowed me to spend more time with my daughter.
-It’s helped me to reach a higher level of discipline than I thought I was capable of.
-And, I’ve had the chance to experiment with how and when I work.
-Just as important, I can listen to loud music without a word of complaint!
+This means I can spend more time with my daughter.
+I’ve also become more disciplined about getting things done.
+And I’ve had the chance to experiment with how and when I work.
+Just as important, I can listen to loud music without complaint!

 Still, there is a cost.
-It takes some sacrifice (and maybe a little luck) to do things your way.
-If you want work odd hours, for example, you’ll need clients who are willing to go along.
-That may mean severely limiting yourself at first, or caving in and working “normal” hours until the right opportunity comes along.
+It takes sacrifice (and maybe a little luck) to do things your way.
+If you want to work odd hours, for example, you’ll need clients who are willing to go along.
+That may mean severely limiting yourself at first.
+Or working “normal” hours until the right opportunity comes along.

 The Freedom to Choose the Right Projects

-Every web designer has their own ideals when it comes to projects.
-There are certain price points, industries and subjects that appeal to us.
-The great thing is that we can decide these things for ourselves, then pursue the projects that match our ideals.
+Every web designer has their ideal project.
+There are price points, industries, and subjects that appeal to us.
+We can decide these things for ourselves.
+Then pursue the projects that match our ideals.

-I can attest that being picky about who I work with has been a great stress reducer.
+Being picky about who I work with has been a stress reducer.
 Don’t get me wrong – there’s still stress.
 But it’s not from feeling stuck or working on projects I don’t like.

-The only caveat is that it’s not always easy to determine just what types of clients and projects you want to work with.
-This is especially the case when you first start out as a freelancer.
+There is a caveat, though.
+It’s not always easy to determine what types of clients and projects you want to work with.
+This is especially difficult when starting as a freelancer.

 So, perhaps this freedom is one earned through experience.
-The more projects you work on, the more you’ll learn about your own preferences.
-From there, you’ll have a better sense of what fits.
+The more projects you work on, the more you’ll learn about your preferences.
+You’ll gain a better sense of what fits and what doesn’t.

-In addition, it also requires a certain financial comfort level in your business.
-It’s easier to say “no” to a client outside of your niche when you have enough work to keep food on the table.
+It also requires being comfortable with your financial situation.
+It’s easier to say “no” to a client outside of your niche when you have adequate income.

 The Freedom to Use Our Favorite Tools

-Among the most compelling reasons to go freelance is that you aren’t chained to a specific tool or process.
-One of most frustrating aspects of previous jobs I had was being told what I could or couldn’t use.
-Not to mention being stuck on a computer from the (internet) stone age.
+Freelance web designers don’t have to use a specific tool or workflow.
+One of the most frustrating aspects of previous jobs was being told what I could or couldn’t use.
+Not to mention being stuck with a computer from the (internet) Stone Age.

-Running my own business has allowed me to choose the hardware and software that helps me get things done.
+I get to choose the hardware and software that suits my needs.
 No, I can’t afford everything I want.
-But I can work within whatever limitations I have to make the most out of each project.
+But I can work with what I have to make the most out of each project.

-Plus, I can use tools that I believe in when working with clients.
-Can you imagine having to sell a client on a CMS you don’t like or trust?
+Plus, I can use tools that I believe in.
+Can you imagine having to sell a client on a content management system (CMS) you don’t like or trust?
 Even worse, imagine forcing outdated solutions on them.
 This is an area where corporate mandates can hurt more than they help.

 It’s About Making Your Own Choices

-In all, the overarching freedom of being a freelancer is the ability to decide for yourself.
-So, in a funny way, the assumptions others have about us aren’t completely wrong.
-The reality is just more nuanced.
+The overarching freedom of being a freelancer is the ability to decide for yourself.
+The assumptions others have about us aren’t completely wrong.
+But the reality is more nuanced.

 Yes, we can choose to watch TV or abandon work for a tee time.
 But those choices have consequences.
 Do these things too often and you’re likely to be unemployed.

-To be a successful freelance web designer, it takes the courage to make your own decisions and deal with what comes next.
-The freedom merely lies in being the one who gets to steer the ship.
+Success in this field isn’t easy.
+It takes the courage to make decisions and deal with what comes next.
+The freedom lies in being the one who gets to steer the ship.